projetos-sidnei/glpi-ticketexpress/README.md

 Este projeto ainda está em desenvolvimento, estou desenvolvendo as telas para gerar o ticket, nessa etapa somente está desenvolvida a tabela que mostra os tickets gerados no GLPI.
+Obs.: foi retirado a api interna de login e adicionado um usuário e senha estáticos para testes. usuário:admin senha:teste123

--- This project is still under development, I'm developing the screens to generate the ticket, at this stage only the table that shows the tickets generated in GLPI is developed. --
+-- This project is still under development, I'm developing the screens to generate the ticket, at this stage only the table that shows the tickets generated in GLPI is developed.
+Note: the internal login api was removed and a static user and password added for testing. user:admin password:test123
+--

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).